 - A letter of consent for this must be sent along with each candidate’s application, both by the candidate himself/herself and by his/her employer.
 The employer can be the director of the institution where the candidate is employed or an assigned by the Ministry of Health of the candidate’s country official.

 - Candidates should not work in a private hospital where patients will need to pay for his/her services.

-- The candidates must provide information on the number of patients and types of their haemoglobinopathy attending his/her clinic and type and quality of the services offered.
+- The candidates must provide information on the number of patients and types of haemoglobinopathy attending in his/her clinic and the type and quality of the provided services.